dacbd/gcpcc/README.md

 # gcpcc
 Simple tool to print out the current number of compute instances on GCP

-Created to to prefrom GitHub Actions powered automatic checks (did someone leave a compute instance on that shouldn't be?)
+Created to to prefrom GitHub Actions powered automatic checks.

+Did someone leave a compute instance on that shouldn't be?

 ## Config
 Currently none, authentication credentials are read from the environment.